New Qing History: Views

-Prominent scholars who have been associated with the New Qing History, including Evelyn Rawski, Mark Elliott, Pamela Kyle Crossley, Laura Hostetler, Philippe Forêt, and others, despite differing among themselves on important points, represent an "Inner Asian" and "Eurasian" turn, which conceived the Manchu-ruled Qing as fundamentally different from most earlier Chinese dynasties but as similar to the Ottoman, Mughal, and Romanov (Russian) Empires across the Eurasian landmass.
-They argued that the Qing saw itself as a universal empire, a multi-national polity, which with "China" as only the most central and economically important component.
-They date the founding of the empire from 1636, when the dynasty was proclaimed, rather than from 1644, when the Qing took control of Beijing.
-The historians argued that "Manchu" identity was deliberately created only after the takeover of China and that the new racial identity was important but "fungible," easily exchanged for others.
-The first rulers of the dynasty played the Confucian role of Son of Heaven but at the same time, often behind the backs of their ethnic Han ministers, adopted other roles to rule other ethnic groups.
+Prominent scholars who have been associated with the New Qing History, including Evelyn Rawski, Mark Elliott, Pamela Kyle Crossley, Laura Hostetler, Peter C. Perdue, Philippe Forêt, Edward Rhoads, and others, despite differing among themselves on important points, represent an "Inner Asian" and "Eurasian" turn.
+The most prominent feature of the studies has been characterized by a renewed interest in the Manchus and their relationship to China and Chinese culture, as well as that of other non-Han tribes ruled by Beijing.
+In general, New Qing historians date the founding of the empire from 1636, when the dynasty was proclaimed, rather than from 1644, when the Qing took control of the Ming capital Beijing.
+They argued that "Manchu" identity was deliberately created only after the takeover of China and that the new racial identity was important but "fungible", easily exchanged for others.
+The first rulers of the dynasty played the Confucian role of Son of Heaven but at the same time, often behind the backs of their ethnic Han ministers, adopted other roles to rule other ethnic groups, including Bogda Khan for the Mongols and the wheel-turning king for Tibetan Buddhists.